iliyaZelenko/tiptap-vuetify/README.md

 ## Donate (creating code at your request out of turn)

-💰 I can do some feature for you out of turn and at a fast pace.
+💰 I can do some feature for you out of turn and at a fast pace or solve your problem, give a quick answers.
 To do this, you can [pay me one-time or make a subscription](http://patreon.com/zelen).
 We can discuss the details by email, it is written in [my profile](https://github.com/iliyaZelenko).

 ## TODO